MingwangZhong/NCX-mediated-EADs-in-LQT2/README.md

 # NCX mediated EADs in LQT2

-This code is to investigate the role of NCX and RyR activity in EAD formation in LQT2 myocytes, described in Ref.1.
-Specifically, this code could produce the exact result in Fig. 3 D. Another c language version of this code is also provided under the folder `cVersion/`.
+This code is to investigate the role of NCX and RyR activity in EAD formation in LQT2 myocytes, described in Ref.
+1. Specifically, this code could produce the exact result in Fig. 3 D. Another c language version of this code is also provided under the folder `cVersion/`.

 1. Zhong, Mingwang, Colin M. Rees, Dmitry Terentyev, Bum-Rak Choi, Gideon Koren, and Alain Karma.
 "NCX-mediated subcellular Ca2+ dynamics underlying early afterdepolarizations in LQT2 cardiomyocytes." *Biophysical journal* 115, no. 6 (2018): 1019-1032.